jobapp/Med263-Group4/README.md

               )
 ```

-Now that we have clusters, it is always nice to visualize them using color:
+Now that we have clusters, it is always nice to visualize them using color.
+This step is also necessary to make sure future plots of multiple clusters have the same colo/cluster assignments as this first dendrogram.
 ```python
 colormap_hex = []
 colormap_obj = cm.get_cmap('Paired')